- List examples of ways you can support children's physical development outdoors.

-- List examples of accommodations you can use to support the physical development of children with special learning needs.
+- List examples of accommodations you can provide in order to support the physical development of children with special learning needs.

 Outdoor environments are natural settings for physical activity.
 In fact, a lot of us may be more likely to associate physical activity with being outdoors.
-Think about times when you took a walk or a run in your neighborhood, when you walked, hiked, or played games in a park, when you explored a nature trail, or when you spent time gardening or cleaning up your backyard.
+Think about times when you took a walk or a ran in your neighborhood, hiked, or played games in the park, when you explored a nature trail, or time spent gardening and cleaning up your backyard.
 Those activities probably made you feel good, energized, and even rejuvenated.

 Outdoor Physical Activity in Preschool

 For preschool children, outdoor physical activity is as important as physical activity inside the classroom.
-As stated in the Healthy Course, all preschool children should have at least two or three opportunities to play outdoors each day, weather permitting (Caring for our Children, 2011).
-To help children engage in activity and remain active outside, be sure to include a few adult-led games or activities.
+As stated in the Healthy Environments course, all preschool children should have at least two or three opportunities to play outdoors each day, weather permitting (Caring for our Children, 2011).
+To help children engage and remain active outside, be sure to include a few adult-led games or activities.
 The total time a preschooler spends outdoors each day should be at least 60 to 90 minutes.
-To get the most health benefits, preschool children do not need to be engaged in vigorous physical activities for the entire duration of outdoor time.
-Children can benefit from short or moderate bursts of activity as these short bursts add up over the course of the day.
+Preschool children do not need to be engaged in vigorous physical activity for the entire duration of outdoor time to receive health benefits.
+Children can benefit from short or moderate bursts of activity, as these short bursts add up over the course of the day.

 As a preschool teacher, your utmost priority is the safety of children in your care.
 Make sure you familiarize yourself with your program’s safety and security policies.
 Consider the following recommendations from the Centers for Disease Control and Prevention to help ensure that children are safe outdoors.
-You may recall some of these from the Preschool Safety Course.
+You may recall some of these from the Safety Environments course.